2021 Tampa Bay Buccaneers season: Week 11: vs. New York Giants

 Tampa Bay hosted the Giants on Monday Night Football.
 The Buccaneers snapped a two-game losing streak and won by the score of 30–10.
 With a touchdown reception in the third quarter, Mike Evans became the franchise's all-time leader in total touchdowns with 72.
 He came into the game tied with Mike Alstott (71), who had held that distinction since 2001.

 The Buccaneers set the tone for the night early, taking the opening kickoff, and driving 73 yards in eight plays (never facing a third down).
 Tom Brady connected to Chris Godwin for a 13-yard touchdown pass, and a 7–0 early score.
 The Buccaneers defense then forced a turnover on downs.
 Both teams traded field goals, and the score was 10–3 in favor of the Buccaneers.
-On a 1st & 10 at their own 15 yard line, Brady's short pass attempt to Evans was bobbled and intercepted by Adoree' Jackson, who was tackled at the Tampa Bay 5 yard line.
+On a 1st & 10 at their own 15-yard line, Brady's short pass attempt to Evans was bobbled and intercepted by Adoree' Jackson, who was tackled at the Tampa Bay 5-yard line.
 Two plays later, Daniel Jones lofted a pass to linebacker Andrew Thomas for a 2-yard touchdown, and a 10–10 tie.

 Trailing 17–10, the Giants received the second half kickoff.
 Once again, the Giants offense turned the ball over on downs in Tampa Bay territory.
-After Evans' record-setting touchdown, the Buccaneers were up 24–10.
+After Evans's record-setting touchdown, the Buccaneers were up 24–10.
 Ryan Succop tacked on two more field goals, and the Buccaneers cruised to a 30–10 victory.

 Tom Brady threw for 307 yards and two touchdown passes.
 After missing several weeks recuperating from injury, Rob Gronkowski returned to the lineup, making 8 catches for 71 yards.
 The Buccaneers defense held Jones to only 167 yards passing, two interceptions, and two sacks.
 The Giants were held scoreless in the second half, and outside of the first drive of the third quarter, had only four plays in Tampa Bay territory in the second half.